Niall Ferguson’s ‘Killer Apps’ testosterone theory of history

 Review of Civilization: Is the West History?, Channel 4, by Anna Chen, 10 March 2011

-Niall Ferguson Civilisation Killer Apps
+Niall Ferguson Killer Apps Channel 4 Civilisation review by Anna Chen

 ‘Dominate, dominate, dominate.’
 No, not an S&M dalek, but Niall Ferguson on the telly.
 I lost count of how many times this word, or variations thereof, came up in the first five minutes of Episode One of Ferguson’s Channel 4 series, Civilisation: Is the West History?